seolhokim/Transportation-Routes-Optimization-by-RL/README.md

 ~~~

   - if you want to change hyper-parameters, you can check "python main.py --help"
+  - you just train and test basic model using main.py
+  - if you want to look more various model, then look the note_*

   - '--test' :  type=bool, default=False, help="True if test, False if train (default: False)"